 This Policy has been created to ensure compliance with the Department of Education's SEND Reforms, which address measures outlined in the Children and Families Act 2014.
 The Act includes changes to the support and services children and young people with special educational needs and disabilities will receive.
 These changes came into force on 1st September 2014.
-This policy has been reviewed in liaison with the Head teacher, Local Governing Body, SLT and staff, with due regard to the input of parents and pupils with SEND.
+This policy has been created in liaison with the Head of School, teachers, Local Governing Body, SLT and staff, with due regard to the input of parents and pupils with SEND.

-Trannack School is a small rural school with a PAN (published admission number) of 12 in each year group.
-We have a higher percentage of boys (59%); free school meals (24%); service pupils (145); SEN (22%).
-3% of pupils have EHC Plans (average is 4%) but if we add together the number of children with EHCPs and those which are in the application process, this increases to 8%.
-We have a low percentage of pupils from ethnic minorities and pupils who have English as an Additional Language (EAL).
+Trannack School is a member of the Crofty Multi Academy Trust, as of January 2023.
+This is a group of 16 schools in and around the Camborne and Helston area that work cooperatively and closely on educational matters.
+Trannack is a small rural school with a PAN (published admission number) of 12 in each year group.
+We currently educate 58 children and have a higher percentage of boys, children entitled to free school meals, service pupils, pupils with SEND and pupils with EHC plans.
+We have a low percentage of pupils from ethnic minority and who speak English as an Additional Language (EAL).
 We have nursery provision for pre-Reception pupils for 15 hours/ week.
-There are 3 classes (EY/Yr 1; Yr 2/3; Yr 4/5/6).

-Our attendance is at 89 %.
-(Attendance has been impacted by covid).
+There are 3 classes: Foundation stage and KS1; Lower KS2 -Years 3 and 4; Upper KS2-Years 5 and 6.

 In compliance with the SEN Code of Practice, 2015 and SEN Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
-Should a pupil require provision that is additional and different they are placed on the RON under one single category, namely SEN Support.
-Their provision will be identified and progress monitored via Individual Provision Mapping.
+Should a pupil require provision that is additional and different, they are placed on the RON under one single category, namely SEN Support.
+Their provision will be identified and their progress monitored via individual provision mapping in a document known as an IEP or Individual Education Plan, which is reviewed twice termly.
+Parents are invited to a meeting to discuss their child's IEP at least termly.

-This policy sets out our commitment to raising the aspirations and expectations for all pupils with SEND.
+This policy sets out our commitment to raising the aspirations and expectations for all pupils with SEND, including those identified as working above age-related expectation.